-Retrieval practice and why it works?
+Retrieval practice and why it works 🤩

+Retrieval practice is a strategy of deliberately recalling information, which forces us pull our knowledge “out” and examine what we know.
 Retrieval practice works because learning is deeper and more durable when it is effortful.
 Retrieval strengthens the memory and interrupts the ‘forgetting’ process.

 Examples of advanced retrieval practice ✍️

 The KEY is this: Once they read it out loud once, they should turn away and try to remember the words they just read out.
 If they can’t remember, they should look back again, then look away and try to remember again until they get it right.